 Eurofound has identified 10 types of platform work that have reached some critical mass in Europe as regards the number of platforms and affiliated workers.
 The main differences between these types are in the scale of tasks, the format of service provision (whether the tasks are delivered locally or online), the level of skills required, the process by which client is matched to worker (offer of work versus competition) and the party that determines the work allocation.
 The 10 types are:

-- local client-determined routine work (for example, when a client orders shipping services through Shiply)
+- on-location client-determined routine work (for example, when a client orders shipping services through Shiply)

-- local platform-determined routine work (for example, when a platform like Foodora determines which bike courier will deliver a meal)
+- on-location platform-determined routine work (for example, when a platform like Foodora determines which bike courier will deliver a meal)

-- local client-determined moderately skilled work (for example, when a client contacts a worker through Stootie to assemble their furniture)
+- on-location client-determined moderately skilled work (for example, when a client contacts a worker through Stootie to assemble their furniture)

-- local worker-initiated moderately skilled work (for example, when a worker contacts a potential client through Listminut to cut their lawn)
+- on-location worker-initiated moderately skilled work (for example, when a worker contacts a potential client through Listminut to cut their lawn)

-- local client-determined expert (for example, when a client selects a worker through Appjobber to take pictures of a product in a local store)
+- on-location client-determined higher-skilled work (for example, when a client selects a worker through Appjobber to take pictures of a product in a local store)

-- local platform-determined expert (for example, when the platform BeMyEyes selects a worker to (remotely) assist a visually impaired person)
+- on-location platform-determined higher-skilled work (for example, when the platform BeMyEyes selects a worker to (remotely) assist a visually impaired person)

 - online moderately skilled click-work (for example, when a worker tags images on Figure Eight)

-- online platform-determined expert (for example, when a platform like TestBirds sources software-testing tasks to a select group of workers)
+- online platform-determined higher-skilled work (for example, when a platform like TestBirds sources software-testing tasks to a select group of workers)

 At European level, the employer group BusinessEurope has expressed a positive view of the potential of online platforms to contribute to business formation and job growth.
 Conversely, the European Trade Union Confederation (ETUC) has raised concerns over social protection, tax and labour laws.
 Moreover, the European Association of European Crafts and SMEs (UAPME) has expressed concern that traditional businesses will potentially face unfair competition from online platforms.